mmaker/draft-zkproof-sigma-protocols/draft-orru-zkproof-sigma-protocols.md

     set_elements(self, elements)

     Inputs:
-        - self, the current state of the GroupMorphismPreimage
+        - self, the current state of the LinearRelation
         - elements, a list of pairs of indices and group elements to be set

     Procedure:

     1. for index, element in elements:
-    2.   self.morphism.group_elements[index] = element
+    2.   self.linear_map.group_elements[index] = element

 #### Constraint enforcing